dwyl/javascript-todo-list-tutorial/elmish.md

  * it is used to erase the DOM before re-rendering the app.
  */
 ```
-Writing out the function documentation _first_ helps you _think_
+Writing out the function documentation _first_
-about what the functionality is.
+helps us _think_ about the functionality.
-Even if you know exactly what code needs to be written,
+Even if you know _exactly_ what code needs to be written,
-resist the temptation to write the code until it is documented.
+_resist_ the temptation to write the code until it is documented.
+Even if you are writing code alone,
-Always imagine that you are "_pairing_" with someone
+always imagine that you are "_pairing_" with someone
-who does _not_ already "know the solution"
+who does _not_ (_already_) "know the solution"
 and you are _explaining_ it to them.